Document

 The Councils will therefore work with the Housing Associations in their area to develop robust and equitable funding agreements.

-Adaptations for residents in council owned accommodation in Crawley, Arun and Adur Councils are undertaken via a separate budget and a different route.
+Adaptations for residents in council owned housing accommodation in Crawley, Arun and Adur Councils are undertaken via a separate budget and a different route.
 Please contact the relevant council for further information.

 2.2 Application